alxrnz2/CSV-to-JSON-via-Python-script/README.md

 ## Test the JSONs before upload

-Before uploading your JSONs, we recommend opening them in VS Code (or a similar IDE), right clicking anywhere in the file, and selecting `Format Document`.
+Before uploading your JSONs, we recommend opening a few in VS Code (or a similar IDE), right clicking anywhere in the JSON, and selecting `Format Document`.
 Then, the IDE should flag any formatting errors that you'd need to fix in your Python script.